120th Annual Conference Sessions

 Lucky to Lead Together: Influence and Transformation with the Women’s Public Finance Network

-GFOA's Women’s Public Finance Network (WPFN) fosters the careers of women in public finance through education, networking, and mentoring opportunities.
-Guided by the 2026–2027 theme, "Lead.
-Influence.
-Transform.," this session will focus on how women at all stages of their careers can strengthen their leadership presence, expand their influence, and drive meaningful change within their organizations and communities.
+GFOA's Women's Public Finance Network (WPFN) fosters the careers of women in public finance through education and networking opportunities.
+Guided by the 2026–2027 theme, “Shift, Evolve, Transform,” this session will explore how women at all stages of their careers can adapt to change, strengthen their leadership presence, expand their influence, and drive meaningful transformation within their organizations and communities.

 1 CPE credits